freezy/android-seed/README.md

 - If you're getting an exception about your test class not being found, verify it's a Robolectric tests class and not an Espresso test.
 Fix the package of the JUnit run configuration if that's the case.
-- There's no need for an additional `testClasses` pre-launch when running Robolectric tests, that's already configured in the Gradle file.

 ## Tests